rogerhu/compsci_guides/Find-the-Town-Judge.md

 - Adjacency List: We already have an adjacency list known as trust that we can use.
 - Adjacency Matrix: We can use an adjacency matrix to store the graph, but this will make the problem more complicated
 - Topological Sort: In order to have a topological sorting, the graph must not contain any cycles.
 We cannot apply this sort to this problem because we can have cycles in our graph.
 - Union Find: Are there find and union operations here?
 Can you perform a find operation where you can determine which subset a particular element is in?
 This can be used for determining if two elements are in the same subset.
 Can you perform a union operation where you join two subsets into a single subset?
 Can you check if the two subsets belong to same set?
 If no, then we cannot perform union.
-We can use union find to count the number of islands by adding each stone to union-find set, and counting number of sets.

 ## 3: P-lan